pahels/pahels/README.md

 ## About Me 🚀
 - ✏️ I am Pahel Srivastava, and undergraduate student at the University of California, Irvine, studying computer science
-- 💡 I'm passionate about startups, and love working on projects related to computer vision and machine learning.
-Most of my work involves computer visions for AV navigation, however, I'm always looking for new projects to work on!
+- 💡 I'm passionate about startups, and love working on projects related to computer vision and machine learning. a lot of my work involves computer vision for AV navigation.
+I'm always looking for new projects to work on!
 - 🌱 I'm currently learning how to apply Kalman Filters to my projects
 - 🔆 Outside of coding, I love to do art, listen to music, play badminton, and explore nature (especially camping)